 *blond lemming faints*

-Friday morning, on my way to meet up with a group of other single RVers, I packed up the RV for the first time in awhile.
-I was excited to finally be taking the RV on the road after many months.
-But, like so many things, this packing-up made Bipolar Pye nervous.
-(Last time, when I moved from one side of the park to the other, she peed on the driver’s seat because she was so freaked out.)
+Friday morning, on my way to meet up with a group of other single RVers, I packed up the RV for the first time in a long time.
+I was excited to finally be taking the RV on the road.
+But, like so many things, this packing up made Bipolar Pye nervous.
+(Last time I moved from one side of the park to the other, she peed on the driver’s seat.)

 It’s been a year since Pye appeared on my doorstep.
 A year of learning about relationships, for both of us.
 Yes, I’m referring to my cat as if she’s a person.
-If you’re new here, please see the tag line under the title of this blog for the explanation.
+Please see the tag line under the title of this blog for the explanation.

 We’re going to skip what I’ve learned about relationships this past year or so; I’ll save that for another time.
 Let’s move on to Pye for now, shall we?